 Students who want to take classes at Peirce College and another college/university during the same semester may be able to use financial aid, to pay for tuition and fees, at both places provided that requirements for a consortium agreement are satisfied.
-Peirce College is the "home" institution that must process a consortium agreement with the other college/university, also called the "host" institution.
-Financial aid is awarded at the "home" institution.
+A consortium agreement will determine your eligibility for Title IV Financial Aid.
+Only one school can be considered the "home" school, while the other is the "host" school.
+As the home school, Peirce College may determine and recommend federal financial aid programs based on a student's enrollment and cost of attendance at the host school, provided that permission was obtained to transfer the host school's courses to a Peirce College Academic Program.

-The purpose of a consortium agreement is to ensure disbursement of the proper amount of financial aid.
-Consortium agreements will only be processed if it is necessary for students to receive financial aid.
+The purpose of a consortium agreement is to ensure disbursement of the proper amount of Title IV financial aid.
+Consortium agreements will only be processed if it is necessary for students to receive Title IV financial aid.

-For students who enroll simultaneously at Peirce and another college/university, the total registration credit hours between the two schools will be used to determine your financial aid eligibility.
-Students who receive financial aid for classes taken at another college or university, are required to submit an official transcript of these courses to the Peirce College Registrar's Office.
+For students who enroll simultaneously at Peirce and another college/university, the total registration credit hours between the two schools will be used to determine your Title IV financial aid eligibility.
+Students who receive Title IV financial aid for classes taken at another college or university, are required to submit an official transcript of these courses to the Peirce College Registrar's Office.
 Consortium agreement process:

 - 1. Determine which courses you would like to take at another college/university - 2.
-Speak with your Academic Advisor to make sure the course(s) will transfer back into Peirce College. - Speak with the Office of Student Financial Services to obtain the consortium agreement application and to make sure you will have enough aid to cover courses at both institutions. - 4.
-Return the application to Student Financial Services once all areas have been completed. - The office of Student Financial Services will contact the host institution to verify enrollment at their college/university. - 6.
+Speak with your Academic Advisor to make sure the course(s) will transfer back into Peirce College. - 3.
+Speak with the Office of Student Financial Services to obtain the consortium agreement application and to make sure you will have enough federal and/or PA State aid to cover courses at both institutions. - 4.
+Return the consortium agreement application to Student Financial Services once all sections have been completed. - 5.
+The office of Student Financial Services may contact the host institution to verify enrollment at their college/university. - 6.
 Once your courses are completed at the host institution submit an official transcript to the Registrar's Office at Peirce College.